isuru32/isuru32.github.io/_pages/about.md

 Throughout my undergraduate studies, I was fortunate to be advised by many fantastic researchers.
 For my final year research project, I worked with [Prof. Roshan Godaliyadda](https://eng.pdn.ac.lk/deee/academic-staff/prof.gmri.godaliyadda/index.html#home), [Prof. Parakrama Ekanayake](https://eng.pdn.ac.lk/deee/academic-staff/dr.mpb.ekanayake/#home), and [Dr. Janaka Wijayakulasooriya](https://eng.pdn.ac.lk/deee/academic-staff/dr.j.wijayakulasooriya/index.html#home) from the Faculty of Engineering, University of Peradeniya and [Prof. Chatura Rathnayake](https://med.pdn.ac.lk/departments/gyn&obs/staff/rathnayake.html) from the Faculty of Medicine, University of Peradeniya.
 Fetal movement monitoring using a multi-sensor approach & Experimenting with the feature extration alongside a  prediction component using Utering Contraction recordings have been the primary focus for the past few months.
 During my internship at [Zone 24x7](https://zone24x7.com/), I had the privilege of working directly under the supervision of [Dr. Gerard Fernando](https://zone24x7.com/profile/gerard/) in building a set of monitoring tools for Linux based systems using [eBPF](https://ebpf.io/) and at the end of the internship I was able to get selected as one of the Top 4 interns of the year 2022.

+I like to write about the things that sparks my interest and about the things that are concerning in the present.
+You can check my Medium Blog using the link in the left sde panel.
+Sometimes I like to ponder upon the quotes from great people and I will leave you with one such quote which I saw over a decade ago and resonates with me to this day.

+*Our greatest glory is not in never falling, but in rising every time we fall. -  Confucius*

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).